Design Awards Regulations and FAQs

 Q: I will be submitting multiple projects—do I register all of them separately?

-A: No, you can record multiple projects in one registration session.
+A: No, you can record up to 9 projects in one registration session.
+Beyond 9, please simply submit an additional online form or give us a call.

 Q: Can I include the name of our project on the introductory page of our Project PDF?